Martyn Finlay: Personal views

-Finlay's socially liberal views were said to have put him ahead of his time, especially on moral issues such as legalizing homosexuality and granting name suppression in court unless people were convicted.
+Finlay's socially liberal views were said to have put him ahead of his time, especially on moral issues such as legalising homosexuality and granting name suppression in court unless people were convicted.
 He was also an advocate for abortion during the 1970s, but did not find widespread support, though he won favour from younger generations.

 Parliamentary colleague Michael Bassett has said Finlay was "essentially a man of peace throughout his life" who "found Peter Fraser's crusade to introduce Compulsory Military Training personally distasteful."
 Bassett also said: "To his dying day Finlay was an opponent of capital punishment, a cause to which he added divorce law reform (his own divorce in the 1950s was particularly fraught), homosexual, and abortion law reform.
 Finlay’s reputation as an advanced liberal on social issues attracted the support of younger party idealists as much as it repelled Labour's more conservative wing, especially Catholics.
 Finlay’s marital complications irked the puritanical Walter Nash, who did nothing to advance his return to Parliament, and seems not to have welcomed his election as party president in 1960."